Enumeration of graphs with a heavy-tailed degree sequence: Main results

 \no (iv) The bi-valued degree sequence easily generalises to a much wider class of degree sequences as follows.
 The first $\ell$ vertices have degree at most $\Delta$; for some $\la>0$, $\sum_{\ell<j\le n}d_j=\Theta(\la (n-\ell))$; and for each $i=2,3,4$, $\sum_{\ell<j\le n}[d_j]_i=O(\la^i (n-\ell))$.
 Many degree sequences satisfy such conditions including interesting examples in which the last $n-\ell$ vertices have the same degree; or their degrees are highly concentrated; or the degree distribution is Poisson-like or truncated-Poisson-like.
 Then, with basically the same proof as Theorem~\ref{thm:bidegrees}, we will have

 if Theorem~\ref{thm:bidegrees} (a) holds with $\delta$ replaced by $\la$ and $\Delta\ell=O(\la n)$; or if Theorem~\ref{thm:bidegrees} (b) holds with $\delta$ replaced by $\la$.

-In a typical power-law sequence (i.e.\ with $2<\gamma<3$), the maximum degree is $o(M_1^{1/2})$, as discussed above.
-To exemplify the power of our main result, we consider a generalised concept of power-law degree sequence, in which many vertices can have degree much higher than $M_1^{1/2}$.
+In a typical power-law density-bounded sequence (i.e.\ with $2<\gamma<3$), the maximum degree is $o(M_1^{1/2})$, as discussed above, whilst for a power-law distribution-bounded sequence, it can reach $M_1^{1/\sqrt 3}\approx M_1^{0.577}$.
+To illustrate the power of our main result, we consider a generalised type of power-law degree sequence with an even stronger tail in its distribution, in which the maximum degree can approach $M_1^{3/5}$.